-For all other independent variables, we used weakly informative prior distributions based on previously reported sibilant measures from the Jongman et al. (2000) American English fricative data set (Table 1).
-The data set contains phonetic measures of fricatives from twenty native speakers of American English producing fricative-initial CVC syllables in a laboratory setting; recordings were sampled at 22 kHz.
-As our main effects were each two-level categorical predictors that were weighted effect coded, the prior distributions represent the difference between the first-listed level (assigned a weight of +1) and the sample mean.
-In the highly balanced Jongman et al. data set, we approximated this as half of the difference between contrasting means.
-For example, we estimated a prior distribution of $\mathcal{N}(2, 5)$ for the effect of place of articulation on midfrequency peak in ERB.
+For all other independent variables, we used weakly informative prior distributions based on previously reported sibilant measures from the Jongman (2000) American English fricative dataset (TABLE 1).
+The dataset contained phonetic measures of fricatives from 20 native speakers of American English, producing fricative-initial CVC syllables in a laboratory setting; recordings were sampled at 22 kHz.
+As our main effects were each two-level categorical predictors that were weighted effect coded, the prior distributions represent the difference between the firstlisted level (assigned a weight of +1) and the sample mean.
+In the highly balanced Jongman (2000) dataset, we approximated this as half the difference between contrasting means.
+For example, we estimated a prior distribution of $\mathcal{N}(2, 5)$ for the effect of place of articulation on mid-frequency peak in ERB.
 Jongman et al. (2000) found a spectral peak difference of 5.3 ERB (2979 Hz) and a COG difference of 3.4 ERB (2186 Hz) between [+anterior] and [-anterior] sibilants.
 Because the sample sizes for [+anterior] and [-anterior] sibilants were balanced in that study, we then take half of the estimated difference as the model estimate for place of articulation (i.e. 2.65 ERB for spectral peak and 1.7 ERB for COG).
 Given the mismatch in measure between our study and theirs, we added an additional approximation, rounding to an estimated mean $\hat{\beta}{anterior}$ of 2 ERB.
 A similar procedure was implemented for each additional effect and interaction.
 The priors were normal distributions with means marginally shifted from 0, if at all, and broad standard deviations that minimized the consideration of unexpected or physically impossible estimates of a contrast.